1) The agent didn’t break—your operations did

-Tools need contracts and sandboxes
+Tools need hard boundaries: schemas, scopes, and sandboxes

 | Approach | Strength | Weak Spot | Best Fit |